Stantec (NYSE:STN) Hits New 12-Month High at $85.21

-A number of research firms have weighed in on STN.
+A number of research analysts have issued reports on the stock.
+StockNews.com cut shares of Stantec from a “strong-buy” rating to a “buy” rating in a report on Saturday, December 23rd.
 Atb Cap Markets upgraded shares of Stantec from a “sector perform” rating to an “outperform” rating in a research note on Sunday, November 12th.
-StockNews.com downgraded shares of Stantec from a “strong-buy” rating to a “buy” rating in a research report on Saturday, December 23rd.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, Stantec has a consensus rating of “Moderate Buy” and an average target price of $105.00.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average target price of $105.00.

 Stantec Inc provides e professional services in the areas of infrastructure and facilities to the public and private sectors clients in Canada, the United States, and internationally.
 The company provides consulting services in engineering, architecture, interior design, landscape architecture, surveying, environmental sciences, project management, and project economics.